AstroMined/quiz-app/prompts/quiz-app-backend_repo_summary.md

 class UserBase(BaseModel):
     """
     The base schema for a User.

-    Attributes:
-        username (str): The username of the user.
     """
     username: str

 class UserCreate(UserBase):
     """
     The schema for creating a User.

-    Inherits from UserBase and includes additional attributes required for user creation.

-    Attributes:
-        password (str): The password of the user.
     """
     password: str

     @validator('password')
-    def password_validation(cls, v):
+    def validate_password(cls, password):
         """
         Validate the password.

-        The password must be at least 8 characters long.
+        The password must be at least 8 characters long and contain at least one digit, one uppercase letter, one lowercase letter, and one special character.
-        Additional validation rules can be added as needed.

-        Args:
-            v (str): The password value.

-        Returns:
-            str: The validated password.

-        Raises:
-            ValueError: If the password is invalid.
         """
-        if len(v) < 8:
+        if len(password) < 8:
-            raise ValueError('Password must be at least 8 characters long') if not any(char.isdigit() for char in v): raise ValueError('Password must contain at least one digit') if not any(char.isupper() for char in v): raise ValueError('Password must contain at least one uppercase letter') if not any(char.islower() for char in v): raise ValueError('Password must contain at least one lowercase letter') if not any(char in string.punctuation for char in v): raise ValueError('Password must contain at least one special character') if any(char.isspace() for char in v):
+            raise ValueError('Password must be at least 8 characters long') if not any(char.isdigit() for char in password): raise ValueError('Password must contain at least one digit') if not any(char.isupper() for char in password): raise ValueError('Password must contain at least one uppercase letter') if not any(char.islower() for char in password): raise ValueError('Password must contain at least one lowercase letter') if not any(char in string.punctuation for char in password): raise ValueError('Password must contain at least one special character') if any(char.isspace() for char in password):
             raise ValueError('Password must not contain whitespace characters') weak_passwords = ['password', '123456', 'qwerty', 'abc123', 'letmein', 'admin', 'welcome', 'monkey', '111111', 'iloveyou']
-        if v.lower() in weak_passwords:
+        if password.lower() in weak_passwords:
             raise ValueError('Password is too common.
-Please choose a stronger password.') return v
+Please choose a stronger password.') return password

 class UserLogin(BaseModel):
     """